Perry Pearn learning the nuances of coaching women’s hockey with national team - Red Deer Advocate

-TORONTO — Perry Pearn is still coaching hockey, although he’s working on tweaking his approach.
+TORONTO — Perry Pearn is still coaching hockey, he’s just working on tweaking his approach.

 The veteran NHL assistant coach is serving as the head coach of Canada’s national women’s team.
 While the 67-year-old native of Stettler, Alta., brings over 20 years of pro coaching experience to the job, it’s been in the men’s game.